arselzer/HTQueryOptimizer/README.md

  -t,--timeout <arg>   the timeout of queries in seconds, e.g. `-t 20`,
                       default: 25s
-    --threads <arg>   the number of threads used for parallel execution
+    --threads <arg>   the number of threads used for parallel execution --unweighted      use statistics (i.e. weighted hypergraphs) for query optimization
 ```